-- (1) Scrutinize relationships with non-certified firms in such areas as personnel, facilities, equipment, financial and bonding support, and other resources. - (2) Consider whether present or recent employer/employee relationships between the socially and economically disadvantaged owner(s) of the applicant and non-certified firms or persons associated with non-certified firms compromise the applicant's independence. - (3) Examine the applicant's relationships with non-certified firms to determine whether a pattern of exclusive or primary dealings with non-certified firm compromises the applicant's independence. - (4) Consider the consistency of relationships between the applicant and non-certified firms with normal industry practice. - (G) An applicant shall be certified only for specific types of work in which the socially and economically disadvantaged owner(s) has the ability and Expertise to manage and control the firm's operations and work. - (H) Applications for certification shall be on standard forms prepared by the department and adopted by rule and shall be designed to ensure that the criteria for participation in the program are satisfied. - (I) To ensure that the program only benefits eligible business enterprises, the City shall also certify the eligibility of joint ventures involving MBEs and WBEs and non-MBE and non-WBE contractors. - (J) In lieu of conducting its own certifications, the department by rule may accept formal certifications of WBEs and MBEs by other entities as meeting the requirements of this chapter, provided that the department determines that the certification standards of such entities are comparable to those of the City.
-The department should strive to coordinate certification activities with other agencies to implement a universal certification process. - (K) The department shall review the certification status of all MBEs and WBEs every four years from the initial date of certification.
-Firms will remain certified until the department removes the certification because the firm graduates from the program or does not meet program requirements, or when a MBE/WBE withdraws from the program by submitting a written request to the department's certification division.
+- (3) Examine the applicant's relationships with non-certified firms to determine whether a pattern of exclusive or primary dealings with non-certified firm compromises the applicant's independence. - (4) Consider the consistency of relationships between the applicant and non-certified firms with normal industry practice. - (G) An applicant shall be certified only for specific types of work in which the socially and economically disadvantaged owner(s) has the ability and expertise to manage and control the firm's operations and work. - (H) Applications for certification shall be on standard forms prepared by the department and adopted by rule and shall be designed to ensure that the criteria for participation in the program are satisfied. - (I) To ensure that the program only benefits eligible business enterprises, the City shall also certify the eligibility of joint ventures involving MBEs and WBEs and non-MBE and non-WBE contractors. - (J) In lieu of conducting its own certifications, the department by rule may accept formal certifications of WBEs and MBEs by other entities as meeting the requirements of this chapter, provided that the department determines that the certification standards of such entities are comparable to those of the City.
+The department should strive to coordinate certification activities with other agencies to implement a universal certification process. - (K) The department shall review the certification status of all MBEs and WBEs every four years from the initial date of certification. firms will remain certified until the department removes the certification because the firm graduates from the program or does not meet program requirements, or when a MBE/WBE withdraws from the program by submitting a written request to the department's certification division.
 A certified firm shall inform the department in writing within 30 days of any changes to its management or ownership structure.
-Failure to inform the department may result in a loss of certification.
+Failure to inform the department may result in a loss of certification. - (L) The director may move to decertify a business enterprise that does not continuously meet the criteria set forth in this section. - (M) The director may move to decertify a certified MBE/WBE that repeatedly fails to respond to requests for quotations from respondents who timely

-- (L) The director, or their designee, may move to decertify a business enterprise that does not continuously meet the criteria set forth in this section. - (M) The director, or their designee, may move to decertify a certified MBE/WBE that repeatedly fails to respond to requests for quotations from respondents who timely solicit participation on a contract, that repeatedly fails to attend relevant pre-bid conferences, or that repeatedly fails to honor quotations in bad faith. - (N) Decertification by another agency shall create a prima facie case for decertification by the City.
+- solicit participation on a contract, that repeatedly fails to attend relevant prebid conferences, or that repeatedly fails to honor quotations in bad faith. - (N) Decertification by another agency shall create a prima facie case for decertification by the City.
 The challenged entity shall then have the burden of proving that the City certification should be maintained.